This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 You may notice your MacBook Pro battery charges or drains far too quickly in some cases.

 Most MacBook Pro models should last the majority of the day, especially when they’re new.
 As they age, the battery life wanes, so it may be time to replace the battery at some point.

 Luckily, your MacBook consistently monitors the health of its battery, making it easy to detect when it’s time for a replacement.
 To view the battery’s current status, follow these steps:

-- Go to ‘System Preferences’ by clicking on the gear/cog icon in your dock or launchpad
+- Go to ‘System Preferences (System Settings on macOS Ventura and above)’ by clicking on the gear/cog icon in your dock or launchpad

 - Select ‘Battery’